WellChild Awards 2017

 - Outstanding Professional Award – Any professional e.g. a physiotherapist, social worker, who has worked above and beyond for children and young people in their care.

-Last year’s high profile WellChild Awards ceremony at the Dorchester, London saw WellChild Patron, Prince Harry and a host of celebrities recognise the courage of children and young people with serious illnesses and complex care needs.
+Last year’s high profile WellChild Awards ceremony at The Royal Lancaster Hotel, London saw WellChild Patron, Prince Harry and a host of celebrities recognise the courage of children and young people with serious illnesses and complex care needs.
 Also honoured at the star–studded ceremony were dedicated doctors, nurses, volunteers, brothers and sisters.
-All winners and their families met Prince Harry and many of WellChild’s celebrity supporters.
-The Awards, which are sponsored by leading research-based pharmaceutical and healthcare company GSK, were hosted by Gaby Roslin and Dick and Dom.
+Winners and their families met Prince Harry and many of WellChild’s celebrity supporters.
+The Awards, which are sponsored by leading research-based pharmaceutical and healthcare company GSK, were hosted by Gaby Roslin and Ashley Banjo.

 History of the WellChild Awards